NorthMund/MonitoringBot/README.md

 # MonitoringBot

 A lightweight Telegram bot for monitoring server health.
 This bot provides real-time CPU usage, CPU temperature, and RAM statistics, while sending alerts if thresholds are exceeded.
+Access control is enforced to ensure only authorized users can interact with the bot.
 Designed to work exclusively on Linux systems.

 ---